oracle-devrel/devo.tutorials/using-aws-migration-service-wp-ex-devrel0622.md

 - cloudapps
 thumbnail: assets/a-mysqglhw-devrel0622-thmb001.png
 date: 2022-06-16 17:00
 description: A quick example of how you can move data over for use in MySQL HeatWave on AWS.
 author: Victor Agreda
 mrm: WWMK220224P00058
+slug: using-aws-migration-service-wp-ex-devrel0622
 ---
 Now let’s try something really fun.
 Let’s say you’ve already got a database using Aurora or RDS, in our case we’ll use a WordPress database, and you want to migrate it to MySQL HeatWave on AWS.